Online, Virtual and Classroom Courses

 Which Course Is Right For Your Goals?

 A good way of helping to make your choice of learning method is to ask to see an example of the IOSH course you or your staff are considering taking.
 This should give a good idea of whether the learning method you are considering will be a good fit.
-This could be in the form of an online demo, a sample of the course materials or a brief profile of the tutor that will be leading a classroom course.
+This could be in the form of an online demo, a sample of the course materials or a brief profile of the tutor who will be leading a classroom course.
 Looking at material such as this will help to give a feel for the course show, insight into the learning method and most importantly whether your/your staff can achieve your objectives of successfully completing the course and using it back in the workplace.

 Most people will already have a general idea of which learning style will be the best fit for them or their company before selecting a course.
 Despite this, it is always useful to assess the full pros and cons of each method to ensure that the one you choose will give the best chance of success and provide the best long-term retention and application of this new knowledge.

 The IOSH Managing Safely course below is utilised by organisations around the world to embed a strong culture of safety and increase compliance with regulations.
-This course is an essential first step for transforming your organisations approach to health and safety.
+This course is an essential first step for transforming your organisation's approach to health and safety.

 Related Blogs